 - Breakthrough Approach to Lineage.
 Provide a robust, scalable mechanism to replay data ingestion from any point and rebuild derivative databases.
 Construct data lineage, which is helpful to organizations in heavily regulated industries such as government, healthcare, and financial services.
 Use converged platform capabilities to “go back in time” and re-run Machine Learning experiments on the exact same data sets, ensuring repeatable results.

 - Metadata Management at Scale.
-Use MapR-DB and native JSON documents to store and query metadata (such as data sources, transformations, stewardship, etc.) in a highly scalable and efficient manner.
+Use MapR Database and native JSON documents to store and query metadata (such as data sources, transformations, stewardship, etc.) in a highly scalable and efficient manner.

 - Platform-Based Security.
 Solve for all four pillars of security (authentication, authorization, auditing, and data protection) using platform-level capabilities that don’t require external tools or open source projects.